Ozi-cheri/python-quiz-application/README.md

 ### Content

 - Code institute (https://learn.codeinstitute.net/)
   * I made use of the LMS walkthrough videos to get the general knowledge of the Python project.
+The questions used was generated from LMS.
 Code institute python essential template was also used for the development of the application.

 - Stack Overflow (https://stackoverflow.com)
   * For the code to validate player's name and correct answer.